fand/veda/README.md

 ## What's this?

-`glsl-livecoder` is a GLSL runtime environment for Atom.
+`VEDA` is a GLSL runtime environment for Atom.
-When you write GLSL code in Atom, glsl-livecoder immediately evaluates it and shows the result on the background.
+When you write GLSL code in Atom, VEDA immediately evaluates it and shows the result on the background.
 It's just like [GLSL sandbox](http://glslsandbox.com/) or [Shadertoy](https://www.shadertoy.com/), but you can use autocomplete and linter by using existing Atom packages.
 Moreover, It supports Audio inputs , MIDI inputs, loading videos and images, etc...!!!!

-`glsl-livecoder` has following features.
+`VEDA` has following features.

 - Fragment shaders runtime like [GLSL Sandbox](http://glslsandbox.com/)
 - Vertex shader runtime like [vertexshaderart.com](https://www.vertexshaderart.com/)